ForgeRock/iot-edge/examples/proof-of-concept/mobile-sdk/README.md

 ![InfoActivity](docs/info_activity.png)
  - The adminstrator creates a Thing identity in AM, using the name and public key provided by the App.
  ![ForgeTVEntry](docs/forgetv_platform_entry.png)
- - Returning to the landing page and selecting `GET ACCESS TOKEN` will authenticate, authorise and request an OAuth 2.0.
+ - Returning to the landing page and selecting `GET ACCESS TOKEN` will authenticate, authorise and request an OAuth 2.0 access token.
 This is all handled by the ForgeRock Android SDK and custom callback handlers.
  ![ForgeTVEntry](docs/access_token_activity.png)